Common names: The Arboreal Bicolored Ant / The Asian Bullet Ant.

 The workers of this species are about 10 - 12 mm and have a very slender body with short legs.
 The head, abdomen and top portion of their legs are black and their thorax/petiole are orange-red.

-The queens are slightly larger than the workers at about 13-15 mm.
-In Northern Thailand the alates are produced in January / February which is at the end of the cold season.
+The queens are slightly larger than the workers at about 13 - 15 mm and easily distinguishable by their more robust thorax and larger gaster.
+In Northern Thailand, the alates are produced in January/February which is at the end of the cold season.
 The females and males are a similar size suggesting mating takes place on the ground or on nearby shrubs.

 For the first year after a colony is established the queens are not given much attention and tend to act like normal workers, but once a colony is well established with a good force of workers the queens become more swollen, and the workers become much more attentive.

 Established colonies can usually be found nesting in old dead hardwood which is extremely difficult to get into, and the entrance to their nest is often very small with just enough room for a worker to squeeze in, hence the colony is well protected from predators.
 In looking for a place to create a nest the new queens will utilize passages left by other insects such as wood borers, and then as her colony increases in size, they will slowly over time carve out larger chambers.